notvictorl/notvictorl.github.io/content/notes/distributed-systems.md

 All higher level functions of a standalone system can be expanded to encompass a distributed system.

+# Reasons for Distributed Systems

+**Resource Sharing**
+- Sharing files or printing at remote sites
+- Processing information in a distributed database
+- Using remote specialized hardware devices such as GPUs

+**Computation Speedup**
+- Distribute subcomputations among various sites to run concurrently
+- Load balancing - moving jobs to more lightly-loaded sites

+**Reliability**
+- Detect and recover from site failure, function transfer, reintegrate failed site

 > [!warning] To Be Continued